Your data stays

 Your calendar data never leaves your browser.
 LookOut reads Outlook Web App calendar events and writes them directly to your Google Calendar.
 The data flows from Outlook to Google — our servers never see it.

-We collect only what's necessary to run the service: your email address for authentication and anonymous usage counts for improving the product.
+We collect only what's necessary to run the service: your email address for authentication and pseudonymous usage analytics (linked to your account but never to your name or email) for improving the product.
 That's it.

 What we access